geraldrush/managing_state_information_and_security/README.md

 JavaScript_for _Web_Warriors_7thEdition_Hand_on_Project9-4

 Do the following:
-1. Use your code editor to open the project09-04_txt.html and project09-04_txt.js files from the js09 c project04 folder.
+1. Use your code editor to open the project09-04_txt.html and project09-04_txt.js.
 Enter your name and the date in the comment section of each file and save them as project09-04.html and project09-04.js, respectively.
 2. Go to the project09-04.html file in your code editor.
 A script element linked to the library.js file has already been added to the page to provide the interface to the puzzle.
 Add another script element linked to the